apache/nuttx/configs/flipnclick-pic32mz/README.txt

     NOTES:

     1. Serial Console.
-UART 4 is configured as the Serial Console.
-This assumes that you will be using a Mikroe RS-232 Click card in the mikroBUS A slot.
+UART3 is configured as the Serial Console.
+This assumes that you will be using a Mikroe RS-232 Click card in the mikroBUS B slot.
 Other serial consoles may be selected by re- configuring (see the section "Serial Consoles" above).

     2. Toolchain